QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Exilan/Exilan.md

   </table>
 </div>

-The Oxi people are descended from the Mandese people of [[Manden]], who identified themselves as Oxi after the colonization of [[Roxware]], [[Oxbalt]] in 1639, also forcing the name Old Oxi universally onto the many diverse [[Cirazan]] natives they displaced.
+The Oxi people are descended from the Mandese people of [[Manden]], who identified themselves as Oxi after the colonization of [[Roxware]], [[Oxbalt]] in 1639, also forcing the name Old Oxi universally onto the many diverse [[Ciraza]] natives they displaced.
 They speak Halli, an [[Irovell]] language, due to being forced to learn it to facilitate their journey across the ocean with the help of Halli sailors, as they were not otherwise capable.
 Thanks to that, the formation of [[Ustonia]] has made Halli the world's most commonly spoken language.

 ### Arkan people